 Those are characteristically wise words from my hon.
 Friend and neighbour, and I absolutely agree.
 This speaks to some of the suggestions that I am going to make about the nature of resourcing of rural policing.
 I am delighted that the Minister is here to hear those words and, I hope, respond positively.

-Lincolnshire police found that the majority of persons involved in hare coursing in their county already had the criminal histories that my hon.
-Friend refers to, and often travelled for hundreds of miles to participate.
+Lincolnshire police found that the majority of people involved in hare coursing in their county already had the criminal histories that my hon.
+Friend refers to and often travelled for hundreds of miles to participate.
 This is particularly distressing for farming communities, who are genuinely vulnerable.
-The average age of farmers is now 59, and they often work alone, meaning that there are few or no witnesses to the crimes that are perpetrated on their land.
+The average age of farmers is now 59, and they often work alone, so there are few or no witnesses to the crimes that are perpetrated on their land.
 Farmers know too well the repercussions of trying to deter coursers from their own land—from targeted break-ins and theft on their farms, to extremes such as arson and direct physical attacks.

 Another of my constituents, who understandably did not want to be named, lives on a farm with their teenage daughter.
 While on their own land, the constituent was confronted by three men with dogs who threatened that they would “do over” their car and carve up their crops.
 My constituent’s daughter now worries for her parent’s safety and is concerned that the coursers know where they live and what their car looks like.

 It is completely unacceptable that constituents do not feel safe on their own land, and these are not isolated cases.
 In January, the BBC reported that violence and intimidation have escalated in the recent hare coursing season.
 One farmer, who also wished not to be named, fearing for his own safety, stated, “They would kill us if they could.”

 I emphasise to the Minister that, for rural communities and farmers in particular, hare coursing is not simply a nuisance; it is a serious blight on livelihoods and wellbeing.